barrryblock/barrryblock.github.io/_posts/2025-02-25-from-fragile-to-fortified-hardening-containers-for-real-world-security.md

 ## **The Problem: Containers Are Convenient, but Also Risky**

 Containers are fantastic for portability and scalability.
-But out-of-the-box, they come with security pitfalls—misconfigurations, excessive privileges, unpatched vulnerabilities, and secrets stored in plain text.
-My assignment was to take two standard containers—a **MariaDB database** and an **Nginx-based web server**—and apply industry-grade hardening techniques.
+But out-of-the-box, they come with security pitfalls: misconfigurations, excessive privileges, unpatched vulnerabilities, and secrets stored in plain text.
+My assignment was to take two standard containers—a **MariaDB database** and an **Nginx-based web server**, and apply industry-grade hardening techniques.

 Think of it like fortifying a medieval castle: I needed strong walls, controlled entry points, and safeguards against inside and outside threats.